 You are invited to join the staff in keeping the middle school clean and undamaged.
-Although we allow gum chewing at AMS, we all incur the responsibility to prevent it from becoming a maintenance issue.
 Vandalism to school property is treated seriously and will result in discipline, fines, and / or charges filed with the police.

 You are asked to take proper care of school property.
 Proper care of textbooks, library books, and computers and cases will prolong their use.
 You will be charged for books which are lost or damaged.
 If computer misuse is abusive or repetitive, you will be charged for costs associated with repair/replacement.